 Montana’s death inspired this Animal Legacy Project.

 It took me a while (nearly 2 years!) to figure out why Montana’s story touched me so deeply.
 He reminds me of our family dog, from my early childhood, Whuppie, a playful Siberian Husky.
 My own grief was triggered in my unconscious when I heard Montana’s story.
 Read More.

 While our grief emotions tend to become less overwhelming over time, our feelings and the remembrance of the special animals in our lives and who we were when they shared space with us are always there deep inside, even 50 years later as it is for me.

 Rollo was the first Bouvier des Flandres I ever met.
 I’d never seen this type of dog – a gigantic shaggy furball like an Old English Sheepdog (think The Shaggy DA) only black.
-He was like a big teddy bear, so kind and gentle; remarkably quiet in step for such a huge dog!
-For the collage version of this project, I photo edited the graphite pencil drawing to “cartoon.”
+He was like a big teddy bear, kind, gentle, and remarkably quiet in step for such a huge dog!
+For the collage version of this project, I photo-edited the graphite pencil drawing into “cartoon.”
 Rollo had a bit of an eating disorder.
 He’d eat ANYTHING and gave his humans an expensive scare more than once.

 Grieving the death of the animals we love is an emotional and sometimes difficult process.
 Their legacy lives in our hearts and minds, and for some of us in the chewed-upon or scratched-up leg of a favorite chair.
 Some of those animals, that we still love even after their death, have left us with their fur or coat still stuck to our clothes or curled up with the dust bunnies under our bed.
 They all have left us with cherished memories and an empty space where they used to reside in our lives.
 They’ve left us with a full heart for having known them.